Casa Systems to Showcase Cable Next-Gen Products and Solutions at ANGA COM 2023

-/EIN News/ -- ANDOVER, Mass., March 28, 2023 (GLOBE NEWSWIRE) -- Casa Systems (Nasdaq: CASA) today announced it will showcase its next-gen broadband technologies and innovations at ANGA COM 2023.
-Casa Systems’ industry-leading Axyom Cloud-Native Core solutions and versatile network edge devices are powering the future of broadband networks with innovative deployment options that improve business agility, enable greater network capacity, and deliver superior performance for operators.
+ANDOVER, Mass., March 28, 2023 (GLOBE NEWSWIRE) -- Casa Systems CASA today announced it will showcase its next-gen broadband technologies and innovations at ANGA COM 2023.
+Casa Systems' industry-leading Axyom Cloud-Native Core solutions and versatile network edge devices are powering the future of broadband networks with innovative deployment options that improve business agility, enable greater network capacity, and deliver superior performance for operators.

 "Operators are embracing virtualized, cloud-native solutions as they look to modernize their network infrastructure and move key functions from core data centers to the edge of the network," said Weidong Chen, Chief Technical Officer at Casa Systems.
 "Whether an operator plans to use DOCSIS 4.0, fiber, fixed wireless or 5G, we have developed cloud-native solutions and hyper-scale partnerships to give them world-leading performance, features and scale to grow their business."